SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-best-javascript-libraries/rule.md

 ---

+It's
-It's<br>important to keep on top of what the best JavaScript frameworks are.
+important to keep on top of what the best JavaScript frameworks are.

+In
-In<br>this explosive video Ben Cull, SSW Solution Architect, will bombard you with<br>what are the best JavaScript Frameworks to use in 2016.
+this explosive video Ben Cull, SSW Solution Architect, will bombard you with what are the best JavaScript Frameworks to use in 2016.

 <!--endintro-->